FrancisVila/MFT_convert/content/en/docs/TransferCFT/Protocols_start_here/sftp_intro/cftssh_example.md

     cftsend id=groupoffiles,impl=yes,fname=&nfname

-On <span class="mc-variable axway_variables.Component_Long_Name variable">Transfer CFT</span> requester
+On {{< TransferCFT/componentlongname  >}} requester

     recv part=app1,idf=groupoffiles,nfname=(@/#)test/file*,file=all

-This results in downloading all remote files in the <span class="code">test </span>folder with the path relative to the workingdir.
+This results in downloading all remote files in the `test `folder with the path relative to the workingdir.

 ## Transfer CFT client with a SecureTransport server